 Before you read this review, let me be clear: This Company contacted me out of the blue, I am not connected with them in any way and I have not been paid by them to do this review.
 I tested their service for free because I thought it'd help others.
 Let's face it a lost locking wheel nut key is a pain and so when someone claims to offer a service that can cheaply and easily fix that problem it has to be worth testing!
-Anyhow, they agreed to be put to the test in February 2016 and this review was written as a result of that in March 2016.
+Anyhow, they agreed to be put to the test and this review was written as a result of that.

 Summary - How www.lockingwheelnutkeys.co.uk replace your lost locking wheel bolt key

 OK, if you don't have time to read the whole review then the summary of my experience is here.
 However, I'd urge you to read the whole review as it has a lot of extra information about what was tested, what is offered by this company and what it costs.

 How to easily identify your lost locking wheel nut key and get a replacement using just your camera phone!
 So the concept is pretty simple, you take a photo of the locking bolt or nut, then send it off with confirmation of 'proof of keeper/ID' and they send you a replacement key.
 They don't charge for matching your key, just for the key itself and they offer a no quibble guarantee.
 (Although I didn't get to test this out as my key worked perfectly!).